damien-dupre/dcu-r-tutorials/slides/slide_03_04.md

 <img src="img_03_04_06.png" width="75%">

-Another very useful layer is `stat_summary()` but it will not be introduced here to leave you digest all these informations.
+Another very useful layer is `stat_summary()` but it will not be introduced here to leave you digest all this information.

 ---

-# Inherit propriety of geometries
+# Inherited propriety of geometries

-You can add as many geometry layers as you want, however repeating the mapping for each geometry layers is very redundant.
+You can add as many geometry layers as you want, however repeating the mapping for each geometry layer is very redundant.
 Thankfully, if all your geometry layers are using the same aesthetics mapping, it is possible to include this mapping inside the `ggplot()`, then all the geometry layers will have the same mapping:

 ```r
 ggplot(gapminder, aes(x = year, y = lifeExp, color = continent)) +